ROOT™ Periodontal & Implant Centers

 In order to determine if you are a good candidate to have your wisdom teeth removed, you will need to schedule an initial consultation, during which we will examine the overall health of your teeth, review your medical history, and determine what treatment options are best suited to your unique needs.

-If it is determined that you are a good candidate to have your wisdom teeth removed, your procedure will typically begin with administration of anesthesia.
+If it is determined that you are a good candidate to have your wisdom teeth removed, your procedure will typically begin with the administration of anesthesia.
 The type of anesthesia that is used may vary, depending upon the severity of your case as well as your overall sensitivity.
 If you do receive heavy sedation, it will be important to have someone drive you home following your appointment.
-It is also important to not eat or drink
+It is also important not to eat or drink anything for eight hours minimum prior to your surgery.

 Once you are properly sedated, your periodontist will cut away the bone tissue and gum that covers the tooth.
 Next, the tooth will be divided into sections and removed using forceps.
 Once the tooth/teeth have been removed, the site will be cleaned, and if necessary, stitches will be used to facilitate the healing process.
 If you do require stitches, they will typically dissolve 3-5 days after your procedure.